matteocontrini/traquantopassa/README.md

 It also takes into consideration delays based on real-time data.

-It's currently hosted on `traquantopassa.in`, e.g. https://traquantopassa.in/stazione.
+It's currently hosted on [traquantopassa.in](https://traquantopassa.in).

 The application was built with the Nuxt 3 (release candidate) framework.